Jonathan Yedidia Bio

 In 1997, I joined the web start-up Viaweb, where I helped develop the shopping search engine that has since become Yahoo!
 Shopping.

-In 1998, I joined Mitsubishi Electric Research Labs, where I am a senior research scientist.
-I work on “probabilistic inference” algorithms, such as the famous “belief propagation” algorithm, and their applications in a variety of fields, including communications, signal processing, and artificial intelligence.
+In 1998, I joined Mitsubishi Electric Research Labs, where I worked on “probabilistic inference” algorithms, such as the famous “belief propagation” algorithm, and their applications in a variety of fields, including communications, signal processing, and artificial intelligence.